trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-3.md

 ![https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg](https://vinepair.com/wp-content/uploads/2016/06/Cellar-HEAD.jpg)

-In the third part, the single asset template is employed.
-This contrasts with the earlier NFT template in the following ways:
+This part of the tutorial uses the single-asset template.
+Tokens created from this template are different from the NFTs in the previous section in these ways:

-- You have a unique `token_id`, so only 1 wine collection
+- There is a single wine collection with a unique `token_id`
-- You have a certain quantity of items in the same collection
+- There is a certain quantity of items in the collection

 In essence, you are producing wine bottles from the same collection with `n` quantity.